RinkM/Odin11-ToDoList-Vite/readme.md

 can I change task color?

-Assignment also calls for separate TODO lists for different projects. insert the taskfactory within other libraries?
+Assignment also calls for separate TODO lists for different projects. insert the TaskFactory within other libraries?
 Or keep 1 master library, but each item has a project identity.  select project, only display those tasks.